Fort Myers Personal Injury Attorney

 1. Wrongful death

-Wrongful death can occur when an individual dies due to the negligent actions of another party accidentally or intentionally.
+Wrongful death can occur when an individual dies due to the negligent actions of another party.
 It occurs due to medical malpractice, slip, and fall accidents, defective products, workplace accidents, birth injuries, etc.

 How Much Will A Fort Myers Personal Injury Attorney Charge?

 The answer may be different depending on the lawyer.
 Some charge hourly, while others may work on flat fees.
-Primarily, most lawyers work on a contingency fee structure.
-It means:
+Many lawyers work on a contingency fee structure, which means:

 • No upfront fees to pay